I got this notice on my own AT&T business account.

 - Do not hang up without getting an email confirmation

-The biggest lesson from my call
+The biggest lesson from my calls

 Do not rely on what they say over the phone.